ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/discovering_multiple_hosts.md

 # Discovering Multiple Hosts

-If not using a provider, use {{ site.data.product.title }}'s Discovery to find hosts in your environment within a range of IP addresses.
+If not using a provider, use {{ site.data.product.title_short }}'s Discovery to find hosts in your environment within a range of IP addresses.

 1. Navigate to menu:Compute\[Infrastructure \> Hosts\].